 Students graduating with an Associate's Degree from UoPeople may not enroll in a second Associate's Degree at the University but may, under certain circumstances, apply to complete the Bachelor's Degree in the major field of study in which they earned the Associate's Degree.
-Requests for further information should be sent to the Office of Student Services at student.services@uopeople.edu.
+Requests for further information should be sent to the Office of Student Services at student.services@uopeople.edu for the Arabic Division.

-13 Students who began their studies before Term 1 of the 2012-2013 Academic Year are not eligible to elect an Associate or Bachelor's Degree of Science in Health Science.
+&lt;sup>13 Students who began their studies before Term 1 of the 2012-2013 Academic Year are not eligible to elect an Associate or Bachelor's Degree of Science in Health Science.